 5. Maintain a reasonably clean diet.

-Did you know that a poor diet can actually increase symptoms of stress?
+Did you know that a poor diet can increase symptoms of stress?
 Encourage a healthy sleep pattern by eating whole, clean foods most of the time.

 6. Use a weighted blanket.

-Fight Stress with Sleep!
+Reduce Stress with Sleep!

-The best thing about a good night’s rest is that it actually helps you fight stress.
-If you can reduce your stress, you can sleep better, and if you can sleep better, you are better equipped to fight stress.
+The best thing about a good night’s rest is that it helps you fight stress.
+If you can reduce your stress, you can improve sleep quality, and if you can sleep better, you are better equipped to fight stress.
 With the above tips, hopefully, you can reverse the cycle for your health and happiness.
 Don’t let stress and anxiety rob your life of peace and relaxation.
 Your health is the most important thing.